drkrillo/docs/creator/sdk7/media/video-playing.md

 ```

 {% hint style="info" %}
-**💡 Tip**: Since the video is a texture that's added to a material, you can also experiment with other properties of materials, like tinting it with a color, of adding other texture layers. for example to produce a dirty screen effect.
+**💡 Tip**: Since the video is a texture that's added to a material, you can also experiment with other properties of materials, like tinting it with a color, or adding other texture layers, for example to produce a dirty screen effect.

 See [materials](../sdk7/3d-essentials/materials.md) for more details.
 {% endhint %}